 But apart from the park areas there are a lot more UNESCO World Heritage Sites waiting to be explored by you.
 The entire cultural landscape impresses with its authenticity and uniqueness and the numerous influences from Italy, France and Holland which merge here.

 If you want to know more about Potsdam's palaces, you can take a look at our overview.

 Proud of its parks and palaces, Potsdam also has a great history in filmmaking.
 In fact, Potsdam is the birthplace of the film as we know it.
 Images first started moving in the city of Babelsberg, which is now a part of Potsdam.
 The world’s first silent film was made here in 1912.
 Marlene Dietrich and Heinz Rühmann were the star idols at UFA, where today George Clooney and Tom Hanks are making cinematic history.
 Best examples are the famous series of Homeland or Berlin Station as well as international blockbusters such as

 - The Pianist

 Latter tells the story of the Glienicke Bridge during the Cold War.

 Adjacent to Berlin, Potsdam during the Cold War years was the hotspot for eastern and western secret services and the Glienicke Bridge (Bridge of Spies) was used for exchanges of captured spies.
 Looking at Glienicke Bridge from afar, you can see that the bridge's eastern half is painted a slightly brighter shade of green than the western half.

-From here, only a 20 minutes-walk away, at Cecilienhof Palace the Potsdam Conference was held in 1945.
+From here, only a 20 minutes-walk away, at Cecilienhof Country House the Potsdam Conference was held in 1945.
 Here, the allies Soviet Union, United Kingdom and the United States agreed to divide Germany into four occupation zones, which later led to the division of Europe.